In This Article

-Vintage window shapes, lush landscaping, and antique doors are great ways to incorporate some English cottage design to your exterior, even if it isn’t shaped like a typical cottage.
+Vintage window shapes, lush landscaping, and antique doors are great ways to incorporate some English cottage design into your exterior, even if it isn’t shaped like a typical cottage.

 Embrace a Brick Exterior

-Brick has a way of looking effortlessly classic and truly withstands the test of time, perfect for a vintage English cottage home.
+Brick has a way of looking effortlessly classic, and it truly withstands the test of time—which is perfect for a vintage English cottage home.
 This home embraces a primarily brick exterior, and its shabbiness makes it all the more chic.

-According to Perez, this style is very classic of an English home.
+According to Perez, this style is characteristic of a classic English home.
 "Soft red bricks and flints are very English."

 Add a Cottage Door

-There are ways to incorporate small touches of cottage style on the exterior of your home as well, with rustic elements like wood or an antique latch door that looks straight from the English countryside.
-And as Perez notes, "Fitted wooden pieces makes everything feel so special—designed for that space and that space only."
+There are ways to incorporate small touches of cottage style on the exterior of your home as well, with rustic elements like wood or an antique latch door that looks like it's straight from the English countryside.
+As Perez notes, "Fitted wooden pieces make everything feel so special—designed for that space and that space only."